rwlink3z8/hpp2/README.md

 2. file name of interest
 3. path where you want the new file to be written
 4. file name of new file
-## todo here
+## todo
-  finish migrating this to the psql server as well
+ - finish migrating this to the psql server as well

 `house_ll_migration.sql` migrates the lat long data into a postgresql database in a docker container, will update with address, once I've confirmed that's correct. - or reverse the order of that program, and then use `sql_queries.py` to populate the database.